r-papso/data-structures/README.md

 ### [ExtendibleHashing](./Structures/Hashing/ExtendibleHashing.cs)

 Implementation of [Extendible hashing](https://en.wikipedia.org/wiki/Extendible_hashing).
-This structures is located at the disk instead of computer memory.
-Objects stored in this structure must implement [ISerializable](./Structures/Interface/ISerializable.cs) interface and have parameterless public constructor.
+Objects stored at the structure should override Equals and GetHashCode method if necessary.
+Objects stored in this structure must implement [ISerializable](./Structures/Interface/ISerializable.cs) interface.
 Purpose of this structure is to minimize number of file accesses during Search, Insert and Delete operations.
 File accesses during all these operations are constant.

 ## StructureTests